Consensys/tessera/README.md

 ```

 ### Constellation migration
-For installations that use the constellation configuration the following deprecated options are avialable.
-When creating the alias to run tessura you can provide an additional system property
+For installations that use the constellation configuration the following deprecated options are available.
+When creating the alias to run tessera you can provide an additional system property

 `alias tessera="java -Dtessera.config.legacy=true -jar /somewhere/application-${version}-app.jar"`